w3c/wcag3/guidelines/terms/interactive-element.md

 ---
 status: developing
-synonyms:
-  - interactive elements
 ---

-part of the interface that responds to user input and can have a distinct programmatically determinable name
+:term[element] that responds to user input and has a distinct :term[programmatically determinable] name

 :::example
 Buttons, controls, input fields.